 For weeks, I’ve been publicly saying Varner has no business being in this game.
 As he himself pointed out in last week’s episode, he’s never once made it to a jury.
 He’s not a game changer.
 He’s a stooge; a useful idiot whose only lasted 50 days in the game over three separate seasons.
 You aren’t even in Phillip “the Specialist” Sheppard’s class, man!

 Once Varner realized he made an awful mistake by outing Zeke, the gravity of his actions began to set in.
 I do believe he was embarrassed and regretful of his actions; not only because he mounted such a personal attack on Zeke, but because he may also wind up a pariah within the LGBTQ community.
-But remorse alone cannot unring the bell; especially given the ugly and divisive history of public outing within the LGBTQ community.
+Remorse alone cannot unring the bell; especially given the ugly and divisive history of public outing within the LGBTQ community.

 Once upon a time it was a popular weapon of homophobes who sought to damage peoples’ lives and reputations.
 In the 90s, it became a weapon of choice for the pro-gay activist group Queer Nation.
 I’ve got to believe there are still people bearing scars from those actions, and that’s what makes Varner’s actions even more troubling.
 He’s 50 years old.
 He lived through those battles.
 And here he is, using that shameful tactic himself.
 But not even in the name of activism.
 He did it for personal gain.
 That is inexcusable.